 Take advantage of the email spam testers

 If you are unsure about your emails, you can opt for an email spam checker.
 They will help you scan your emails using popular spam filters and ensure they are okay.
-Spam testers also check your domain name and IP address against different blacklists, validate your email authentication, and give your emails spam scores and recommendations on how to improve it.
+Spam testers also check your domain name and IP address against different blacklists, validate your email authentication, and give your emails spam scores and recommendations on how to improve them.

 Set up email authentication